 Table of Contents

 Ooma Telo 2 continues the trend of strong telephony benefits of a landline-like unit, adding more oomph to the low-cost hardware alternative.
-The initial investment is for the Telo 2 device that connects any standard telephony device to the internet, much like the first generation Ooma Telo.
+The initial investment is for the Ooma Telo 2 Air that connects any standard telephony device to the internet, much like the first generation Ooma Telo, is only a tad higher.
 However, unlike any other VoIP solutions, you don’t have to pay any monthly fees.
 It’s a perfect option to leverage the reinvention of landlines as a ‘freebie’ with cable and internet packages.
 Ooma’s pitch with the Telo is to essentially offer a third-party service which offers better hardware and service, easier set-up and dedicated customer service compared to the default package from your internet service provider.

 Ooma Telo Air 2: Specs

 The Ooma Telo 2 unit delivers lifetime telephone services like free nation-wide calling and affordable international calling via broadband Internet.
 Leveraging the VoIP technology, the Ooma Telo 2 unit is available in two colors – black and white – with the signature blue Ooma logo to embellish the top of the unit.
 The tech specs of the Telo 2 unit include: